 Identifies modern firearms and ammunition while teaching how they operate and are manufactured.
 Explains how to collect, preserve, transport, and safely handle firearms and ammunition.
 Discusses the procedures of firing and the recovery of test bullets.
 Teaches the procedures of serial number restoration, gun shot residue tests, distance determinations, microscopic and chemical examinations.
 Includes how to interpret data, write reports of findings, and present results in a court of law.
-Course fee of $65 applies
+Course fee of $65 applies.
+Lab access fee of $15 applies.

 Teaches the fundamentals of scientific techniques used by forensic pathologists in medicolegal investigations.
 Differentiates between sudden or unexpected deaths, homicides, suicides, accidental deaths, and trauma.

 Discusses the foundation for understanding death scene analysis by an investigator in conjunction with a medical examiner while discussing the integration of medical, scientific, and legal methodology as applied to Medicolegal Death Investigations.
 Examines various techniques used in the study of forensic science and medicine.
 Teaches the interpretation of the facts and evidence to help determine and reconstruct the sequence of events at a variety of classic death scenes.
 May be delivered hybrid.

-Provides undergraduate research.
-Guidance by a faculty member directs literature data, experimental design, data acquisition, interpretation of results, and conclusion.
-Written report, suitable in form for publication, necessary for completion.
+Provides guided research studies in forensic science under the direction of a Forensic Science faculty mentor.
+Involves students in the methodology of research within various forensic science disciplines.
+Includes the process of forming a testable hypothesis through the combination of literature and data review, experimental design, data acquisition, interpretation of results and overall conclusive findings.
 May be repeated for a maximum of 7 credits toward graduation.
-Lab access fee of $30 for computers applies.
+Lab access fee of $15 for computers applies.
 Course fee of $310 for materials applies.

 Presents selected topics in Forensic Science and Forensic Investigations.
 Requires a special topic related to the area of study.
 May be repeated with different topic areas for a maximum of 9 credits toward graduation.

 Provides actual, on-the-job work experience on a paying or non-paying (volunteer) basis in a Forensic Science profession or other approved related discipline.
 Emphasizes successful work experience through job shadowing of a professional.
 May be repeated for a maximum of 9 credits toward graduation.
 May be graded Credit/No Credit.